South Carolina Freedom Caucus: Intra-party relationship

 The Freedom Caucus, especially in the State House, has a contentious relationship with its Republican colleagues in the House Republican Caucus.
 Many news outlets refer to the fighting as a "civil war".
-The Caucus accuses the Republican Caucuses and the majority leadership of being "too slow" to advance conservative policies, like constitutional carry laws or stricter laws regulating abortion, and too willing to compromise with Democrats.
+The Caucus accuses the majority Republican Caucus and its leadership of being "too slow" to advance conservative policies, like constitutional carry laws or stricter laws regulating abortion, and too willing to compromise with Democrats.
 DeMint decried the Republican Party for its members not living up to their campaign promises to pursue a traditionally conservative policy agenda.
 House Republicans in the majority caucus accuse the Freedom Caucus of bringing "Washington antics" to South Carolina and disrupting civil debate in favor of campaigning.
 Governor Henry McMaster backed mainstream Republicans over Freedom Caucus candidates in the 2024 State House election.

-House Democrats, like Heather Bauer (D–Richland), have noted the policy and style differences between Freedom Caucus and Republican Caucus members, calling the Freedom Caucus members "radical".
+House Democrats, like Heather Bauer (D–Richland), have noted the policy and stylistic differences between Freedom Caucus and Republican Caucus members, calling the Freedom Caucus members "radical".

 Near the end of the 2024–25 legislative session, the Caucus was criticized by House leadership for obstructing the passage of several key bills.

 During the beginning of the 2025–26 legislative session, the House Freedom Caucus challenged incumbent House Speaker, Murrell Smith (R–Sumter), and nominated Bill Chumley (R–Spartanburg).
 All 17 members of the Caucus voted for Chumley, while 102 members of the House supported Murrell.

+Candidates backed by the Freedom Caucus defeated opponents supported by the majority Republican caucus in several special election primaries in June 2025.

+In the 2026, the Caucus endorsed and supported Representative Ralph Norman first in his bid to become governor, and later Senator.